 We put a selection for all budgets to the test to bring you an impartial guide to the best gluten-free hampers for everything from snacking to celebrating.

 The best gluten-free hampers to buy in 2021

-The presentation of this chilled hamper offers a taste of the quality of ingredients it contains, with each element nestled within a branded, functional wooden crate.
-At the centre, you find a 550g cloth-bound round of cheddar that’s been matured in Somerset caves, a creamy wax-coated smoked ceder, the award-winning soft Tunworth made in Hampshire and two accompaniments to pair them with; a fruity white fig confit and subtle quince cheese.
+The presentation of this chilled hamper offers a taste of the quality of ingredients it contains, with each element nestled within a functional branded wooden crate.
+At the centre you’ll find a 550g cloth-bound round of cheddar that’s been matured in Somerset caves, a creamy wax-coated smoked ceodre, the award-winning soft tunworth from Hampshire, and two accompaniments: a fruity white fig confit and subtle quince cheese.

 Hoppily gluten-free beer and brownie hamper, £26.50

 Hoppily has teamed up with Leigh-on-Sea bakery, Bread & Stuff to offer a delicious concept; the gluten-free beer and brownie box.
 The double chocolate brownies are freshly baked and very generous in size, arriving with squidgy centres and that iconic cracked brownie top.
 You wouldn’t know they were gluten-free.